With so many PPC agencies and types of ad management services out there, it can be difficult to know where to start when looking for one.

 You own the advertising account.

 In order to avoid any problems in the future, you should use your own credit card to pay for Google Ads.
 That way, if you ever want to stop working with an agency or take Google Ads in-house, there’s no risk of having to start from scratch.
 Some agencies will bill you for ad spend after they’ve already paid Google directly–additionally tacking on a 10% fee to cover taxes and cash flow.
 This means that the agency would technically own the advertising account.

 Google Certified Partners are legally bound to show all campaign costs and metrics to customers, but the best way to access this information is having full control over your account.
 That way, you will always know what you’re paying for.

 Summary list of potential Red Flags to watch out for

-- If you have no account access, or access to landing pages.
+- If you cannot access your account or any landing pages.

-- Managed account with separate ad spend and monthly management fee (often with a set-up cost).
+- A managed account with a separate ad spend, monthly management fees, and set-up cost.

 - Large agencies start from around £1,000 per month.

 1) Freelancers, web designers or uncertified agencies:

 - The advertising budget for the client is often less than £1,000 per month.